Camdaki Kiz- The real story of Zeynep and Mehdi (Part 2-final)

 “That’s an important decision too.
 Besides, you have a child.
 Did you consider it well enough?
 These kinds of important choices shouldn’t be rushed.”

 “Of course, I thought about it a lot.
 I told myself ‘What are you doing?
 Be wise at least this time.
 You have a child, you are separating her from her father, do you have the right to do this?’
 I asked myself many times.
 Mehdi can neither be a good father nor a good husband.
 He also suffered much in life much like me.
 He has a path he drew himself too.
 A regular family life is not for Mehdi.
 He wants different things from life.
 Before anything else, I guess he also has numerous problems.
 He is an alcoholic, no different than my father.
 He brings no pennies home.
 His excuse is that he has debts.
 What debts?
 Can your debts come to an end if you keep drinking in bar rooms and roam around with girls?
 Did you spend a penny for your home, your wife, your child?
 Besides, he doesn’t know how to build a relationship.
 We have been married for 3 years but he didn’t even talk to me properly.
 He is inarticulate.
 Whatever he experiences, he keeps it inside his head.
 The thing we call marriage is simply where two people share a life.
-He has work to do and doesn’t come home or he doesn’t say a word to me when he is at home.
+He either says he has work to do and doesn’t come home or he doesn’t say a word to me when he is at home.
 Look, I’m not saying ‘he didn’t’, I’m saying ‘he couldn’t.’
 You can’t tell if he is happy or upset.
-I mean, he is no different than my father… I feel so lonely.
+I mean, he is no different than my father… I feel so lonely.”

 “When I heard that he cheated on me, I felt like a knife was stabbed in my heart.
 If you ask me if I loved my husband, no. I didn’t love him since the beginning.
 It seemed like he was the one who loved me.
 He dreamed of me for years, he was in love, he loves me so much, he told me these kinds of things a lot in the beginning.
 And I believed in these fairy-tales like a fool.”